RPA VS Selenium

 - The more precise result is obtained by using RPA in very less time.

 - While using RPA, the risk factor is reduced and the data is highly protected.

 Accuracy at high volumes

 When humans are assigned Jobs that are repetitive and uniform in nature there is a big element of boredom involved which decreases productivity and adds chances of error.
-These are the areas where RPA comes into play where the artificial intelligence performs the task flawlessly in high volumes.
-This include data analysing.
+These are the areas where RPA comes into play where artificial intelligence performs the task flawlessly in high volumes.
+This includes data analyzing.

 When machines are assigned with the boring part of the job, the saved human hours can be used more efficiently in monitoring and areas of the job that would require out of the box thinking and creativity which is an incapability of machines.

 Most businesses cannot afford RPA due to the high cost that is involved in developing and applying hence it is popular only among the big investors and hence not a part of the general gadgets of a company.